vtex-apps/responsive-values/docs/README.md

 /> {/* returns 1 on mobile devices, 2 on desktop */}
 ```

+There are some things to keep in mind when using media queries:

+- Media queries take precedence over devices.
+If one matches, any device-specific value is ignored.
+- Media queries are written following the [standard media query syntax](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#Syntax).
+- The definiton order matters.
+If more than one media query is matched, the first matched one is used.

 ## API

-Props that use this hook accept either a value by itself, or an object with the following options: `phone` and `tablet` separately (or just `mobile` for both), and `desktop`.
+Props that use this hook accept either a value by itself, or an object with the following options: `phone` and `tablet` separately (or just `mobile` for both), `desktop` and generic media queries.

 If there is any missing device, it will fallback to the next largest one.
 For example, if only the values of `phone` and `desktop` are passed, `tablet` devices will receive the value from `desktop`.
+Media queries have no fallback behavior.

 ## Contributors ✨